by Andrea M. Darcy

 Endings tend to cause the mind to look backwards and create a romantic (often unrealistic) view of the past that we then compare to the worst things going on in the present or projected future.
 Even things we thought we hated like our jobs can suddenly take on a rosy hue that makes us panic about what is to come.

 3. Moving abroad means you are walking away from your support system.

 Most of us take our support systems for granted.
 We can be so used to having family, friends and colleagues there for us, who understand us without having to ask questions, we don’t even realise how much support that gives us.
-Even with Skype and phone calls that trusted connection can feel weakened when you are overseas, so no wonder you feel a little bereft.
+Even with online and phone calls that trusted connection can feel weakened when you are overseas, so no wonder you feel a little bereft.

 4. You are stuck on a big learning curve.

 It can be exhausting both mentally and emotionally to deal first with all the things that need to be done before moving abroad, some of which you might never have had to deal with before (health checks, paperwork, life insurance, the list goes on).
 And when you’ve dealt with all that it’s only to show up in your new country and be met with a learning curve of a culture, food, climate, and weather.

 And then of course there is good old culture shock (read our Guide to Culture Shock if this is a concern).